 Welcome to the Saratoga County Emergency Medical Services Council web site.
 Step in and have a look around!

-The next meeting of the Saratoga County EMS Council will be on Thursday, December 10th at 12:30 PM at SHED
+The next meeting of the Saratoga County EMS Council will be on Thursday, May 12th at 12:30pm at Moreau EMS

 Spring Course Schedule Posted

 Registration for all Spring classes is now closed.
 If you were not able to get into a class, visit www.nyemtinfo.com to view other courses in the area.
 The schedule for the Fall classes will be posted in July.

 Field Pronouncements of Death Policy Issued

 County EMS Coordinator has issued Policy 15-02, Field Pronouncements of Death in an effort to standardize this practice across services in the County.
 Multiple agencies contributed to this policy including the County Coroners, County Sheriff, State Police, numerous hospitals, DOH, REMO, the REMAC and the Saratoga County EMS Council.
 A copy of the policy is available on the Downloads tab above or by clicking here.